narmeshnigam/karyalaywebsite/install/README.md

 ### For Production (Hostinger/Shared Hosting)

-1. Upload the Karyalay Portal System files to your hosting account
+1. Upload the SellerPortal System files to your hosting account
    - Via FTP/SFTP to `public_html/` or your domain directory
    - Or use the hosting control panel's file manager